How to Fix iMessage (iCloud & AppStore)

 iMessage can be very frustrating and can take a lot of time to fix, there are countless tips on hundreds of forum sites all over the internet, some are useful, some are not, many just tell you to do something without any real understanding of what the issue is and thats not good for the community...blind leading the blind.

-If you continue to have issues, try reading through the posts in this thread - its possible that someone has already found a solution to your issue, one suggestion that keeps coming up is to use a real MAC to reinitialise the effected AppleID, although I can not personally confirm this suggestion, it does seem to have helped others but like so many tips out there it could also be coincidence as this also works when using another Hackingtosh to reinitialise an AppleID as discussed in Step-1.
+If you continue to have issues, try searching this thread - its possible that someone has already found a solution to your issue, one suggestion that keeps coming up is to use a real MAC to reinitialise the effected AppleID, although I can not personally confirm this suggestion, it does seem to have helped others but like so many tips out there it could also be coincidence as this also works when using another Hackingtosh to reinitialise an AppleID as discussed in Step-1.

 Thanks for reading & good luck.